 He stood there on the field with the rest of the band at the football game against Ellison where they performed their competition piece “Juliet Letters” before the game.
 A big grin came across his face as the crowd clapped and cheered as they exited.

-Fresham Lucas Eppele was born with cerbal palsy and diagnosed at age one.
-Cerebral palsy is a neurological brain development disorder that occurs before birth or during birth, and can affect a person’s muscle coordination.
+Freshman Lucas Eppele was born with cerebral palsy and diagnosed at age one.
+Cerebral palsy is a neurological brain development disorder that occurs before birth or during birth and can affect a person’s muscle coordination.
 For Eppele’s case, it affected how much he can stand still and his ability to walk

 “It’s hard for me to not move around every time after I finish a performance, and balance is a challenge and can also be difficult,” Eppele said.